 “The rule says that we should try to repay, in kind, what another person has provided us.”

 Have you noticed how most websites have a free giveaway?
-It’s typically goes something like, “Give me your email address and I’ll send you a FREE report about how to double your rates.”
+It typically goes something like, “Give me your email address and I’ll send you a FREE report about how to double your rates.”

 You get useful content that will help you accomplish a goal that’s important to you.
 The website owner gets an opportunity to promote books, consulting, online courses, or whatever they sell.
 Win/win!

 If you work with people one-on-one, you can accomplish the same thing.
-Find a way to provide a free preview or teaser to people who want to hire you.
-It doesn’t have to be anything fancy.
+Find a way to show people what it’s like to work with you.
+It doesn’t have to be anything fancy or complicated.
 Here are a few examples:

 Personal trainer?
-Offer to do a free thirty minute training session for potential clients.
+Offer a free 30 minute training session to potential clients.

 Graphic designer?
-Offer to make a free preview logo* for people who consider your service.
+Create a preview logo* for people who consider your service.

-*In this case, you might want to watermark the image so they can’t use the file without paying!
+*In this case, watermark the image so they can’t use the file before they pay you.